Henrico911/web-graphics/README.md

 # web-graphics
-this repository includes a logo and three slider images
+this repository includes a logo and three slider images edited with Adobe Photoshop